Andi Dela Torre - ANDLTORRE.COM

 On a global scale, the estimate is that 14.3% of deaths worldwide are attributable to mental health illnesses (according to a 2015 study from JAMA Psychiatry).
 The figures are probably higher during and after the pandemic.

-I experienced (feelings of) depression last year when my husband and I got stuck with his emotionally abusive dad during the pandemic.
+Last year, my husband and I got stuck with his verbally and emotionally abusive dad during the pandemic.
 It was the most dismal time in my life.
 It’s not very comfortable to say, but my father-in-law is the most terrible person I have ever met; he had no values and was a racist.
 It’s a shame he was stranded with us when he visited the Philippines.
 It was depressing to be around him amidst the pandemic when no one could enter or leave the region.

-He regularly spewed lots of very hurtful words that felt like sharp stabs; it started when my mom-in-law broke it off with him amidst the pandemic and when we caught him engaging in activities we didn’t want to tolerate.
+It's a very long story, but to cut it short, he regularly spewed very hurtful words that felt like sharp stabs; it started when my mom-in-law broke it off with him amidst the pandemic and when we caught him engaging in activities we did not want to tolerate.
 Unfortunately, back then, we had no choice but to deal with his aggression and take on duties that were not ours because my mother-in-law was overseas and couldn’t attend to her affairs.
-The whole situation was restricting and exhausting.
+The whole situation was restricting and painfully exhausting.
 It was intense.
 We felt trapped.
 My husband's mood was affected, I wasn't myself for a long time, and we both had breakdowns.
 We sought help from the authorities, the local police, and some agencies because the circumstance desperately needed attention.
+The thing about people like my father-in-law is that they act differently in front of others and behind closed doors.
+They try to be charismatic in public, and some people buy the act (especially if it's a foreigner in a rural area).
+But eventually, the mask slips.
 On many nights, it was difficult to breathe.
+Parang sinasaksak na yung feeling.
 My father-in-law constantly yelled, cursed, and threw a lot of objects.
 It was traumatizing.
 He even threatened us before our civil wedding (but failed to do anything, thank God).
-Since my family couldn’t come to be with us due to strict border restrictions, we updated them via video after our celebration.
-I am close to my sister and parents, so they know everything.
-So as I was saying, times were hard, but all went well during our simple ceremony.
-It wasn't exactly what we had in mind (we had to cancel our scheduled church booking last year upon the onset of CoVid), but we did it! 👫
+Since this was amidst the pandemic, and my family couldn’t come to our wedding in the province due to strict border restrictions, we updated them via video after our celebration.
+Times were hard, but all went well during our simple ceremony.
+It wasn't exactly what we had in mind (we had to cancel our scheduled church booking last year upon the onset of CoVid), but we did it.

-While I've had a demoralizing experience, he is still my in-law, and deep inside, I feel sad for him.
+While I've had a demoralizing experience, he is still my in-law, and deep inside, I feel sorry for him.
 His relationships would have been so toxic that he doesn't know how to build healthy ones anymore (let alone set standards).
 I think that's way saddening than what he did to us during those years.
-My father-in-law seemed to be a product of a dysfunctional upbringing, which explains why he built only the same kind of relationships for himself.
 Hurt people hurt people.
-I saw how this affected my husband in many ways (which required so much patience on my part), but I'm proud of him for making the conscious decision to break that unhealthy cycle and be different.
-It takes courage and effort to do that.
-It's astonishing how a lot of things can change over the years.
+My father-in-law seemed to be a product of a very dysfunctional upbringing, which explains why he built only the same kind of relationships for himself.
+I saw how this affected my husband in many ways, but I'm proud of him for not following in his footsteps.
+It takes courage and effort to do that, especially for those who grew up in environments that didn't value family as much and those with dads like my father-in-law (whose heart has so much hate that he feels the need to project it onto others).

 A Good Start